 How To Get Export Certificate From India

-Once you have the valuation certificate, produce the certificate and items to the Customs Officer for examination along with a boarding pass and passport.
+Once you have the valuation certificate, produce the certificate and items for the Customs Officer for examination.
+In addition, provide a boarding pass and passport.
 He will issue an export certificate for this item.